andrewtong/ursa-enhanced/README.md

 ```

 Using IPython, I took two queries from the examples within the readme in URSA and recorded their respective runtimes.
 The
 results illustrate that it is possible to achieve up to a 50% decrease in runtime.
+On a per average basis, there is a
+substantial decrease in runtime due to the elimination of many redundant processes involved in URSA and the efficiency
+associated with the algorithm of URSA-enhanced.
+Furthermore, significant (on the scale of >80%) decreases in runtime can
+be achieved when the substring is located within the first few indexes of the main string.

 ```
 %timeit score('The quick brown fox jmuped over the lazy dog.','jumped')